 Germany is a credit conservative country and does not offer credit loan easily unless you meet some basic requirements.
 Therefore, in order to obtain a credit loan in Germany from a bank, you will have to meet at least the following requirements:

 - A good SCHUFA score., i.e good credit rating.
 Learn more about how to keep a good Schufa credit rating here.

-- A residence permit (preferably permanant), or at least a resident permit or Visa that covers the entire period of the loan
+- A residence permit (preferably permanent), or at least a resident permit or Visa that covers the entire period of the loan.

 There are different institutions which provide loans in Germany.
 Depending on the institution, the rate of interest changes.